Highlights from Hong Kong Fintech Week 2021: Dematerialization, regulation, tokenization, green bonds, and interoperability

 During a virtual session with Digital Asset CEO and Co-Founder, Yuval Rooz, and Goldman Sachs’ Managing Director, Matt McDermott, Rooz stated that tokenization of securities and the processes around digital issuance of assets are critical to change in capital markets.
 As more jurisdictions allow for digital registration, financial services as a whole will see the door open for any asset in the world to look like a new crypto token, which enables a wealth of opportunity for all market participants.

-Another major theme surrounding Hong Kong Fintech Week was the power of tokenization and getting beyond the “why”, but rather “how” tokenizing traditional assets can create greater transparency, efficiency and liquidity, ultimately driving new commercial opportunities in many markets, globally.
+Another major theme surrounding Hong Kong Fintech Week was the power of tokenization and getting beyond the 'why' and rather to the 'how' tokenizing traditional assets can create greater transparency, efficiency, and liquidity, ultimately driving new commercial opportunities in many markets, globally.
 With the recent announcement of Digital Asset supporting Goldman Sachs’ end-to-end tokenized asset infrastructure, Rooz and McDermott discussed how markets can draw inspiration from crypto through the art of tokenization so institutions can bring more assets to market with distribution characteristics of crypto (e.g. real-time trade, mobile investors, etc.).
 When done properly, the tokenization of traditional assets enables any person with a phone to invest in digital assets, bringing opportunities for greater financial health and freedom to global citizens.

 We also participated in a session with HKEX’s Managing Director Adam Wielowieyski and Goldman Sachs’ Global Head of Digital Asset Engineering Felix Yip, and discussed the concepts of “getting tokenization done right”.
 The key pillars for ensuring tokenization are done right include the following: